Theft Defense Attorney for Temple Students

 Work with an Experienced Philadelphia Criminal Defense Lawyer You Can Trust

-If you or a family member was arrested for theft, contact an experienced Philadelphia criminal defense lawyer today.
+If you or a family member was arrested for theft or resisting arrest as a Temple student after a theft offense, contact an experienced Philadelphia criminal defense lawyer today.
 The Law Office of Lloyd Long is invested in providing our clients our undivided attention to ensure they receive the criminal defense they deserve.
 Whether you need assistance with your criminal case or with disciplinary proceedings initiated by your university, we are here for you.
-To schedule a free consultation to discuss your legal options, contact the Law Office of Lloyd Long at (215) 666-0381.
+To schedule a free consultation to discuss your legal options, contact the Law Office of Lloyd Long at (215) 302-0171.